stfxecutables/empyricalRMT/README.md

 ## API Overview

-The below should allow easier access to documentation via e.g.
+The below should allow easier access to documentation via Python's native `help` e.g. via calls like `help(Eigenvalues.trim_report)`.
-`help(Eigenvalues.trim_report)`.
 The various functions, methods, and properties below do not represent an exhaustive (or even necessarily up-to-date) list of what is available in the library, and are intended simply as an overview for convenience.
 Full and updated documentation can be found in the source code.

 ### Main Classes and Methods